Creative SXFI Air Review

 There’s a choice of black and white finishes, and while the white finish looks cleaner, I’m partial to the black version.
 Either way, they’re a nice-looking pair of headphones, if on the big side.

-Features: The Creative SXFI Air aren’t portable, but they’re versatile
+Creative SXFI Air features: Not particularly portable, but they’re versatile

 Battery life is quoted at 10 hours – which, again, emphasises the Airs lack of portability.
 Active noise cancellation isn’t included, but noise isolation is good enough with the size of the ear pads a great contributor to blocking sounds.
 There were multiple times where I found it hard to fathom what someone was saying – that’s a plus in my book.